jkcshea/ivmte/vignettes/ivmte.md

 The formulas can be run conditional on certain subgroups by adding the `subset` option.
-This option expects a list of logical statements with the same length as `ivlike`.
+This option expects a list of logical statements with the same length as `ivlike` declared using the `l` function.
 One can use the entire data by leaving the statement blank, or inserting a tautology such as `1 == 1`.
 For example, the following would run the first regression only on observations with `x` less than or equal to 9, the second regression on the entire sample, and the third (TSLS) formula only on those observations that have `z` equal to 1 or 3.
-Similar to the `components` option, the `subset` option should be passed using the `l` function.

 ``` r
 args <- list(data = ivmteSimData,